 (i) Interest Rate.
 The “Interest Rate” will be Federal Funds Effective Rate as from time to time in effect.

+(ii) Notice of Interest Amount.
+A notice of the Interest Amount due a Party (or a statement that no such interest is due) shall be delivered to the Party B from Party A on the Last Business Day of each calendar month that Posted Collateral in the form of cash is being held by a Party.

 (ii) Transfer of Interest Amount.
 The Transfer of the Interest Amount will be made on the last Local Business Day of each calendar month and on any Local Business Day that Posted Collateral in the form of Cash is Transferred to the Pledgor pursuant to Paragraph 3(b).
 If Transfer of an Interest Amount (or any portion thereof) to a Pledgor on any day would result in, or increase, a Delivery Amount (treating the day as a Valuation Date, as provided in Paragraph 6(d)(ii)) but the Pledgor would nonetheless have no obligation to make a Transfer pursuant to Paragraph 3(a) on that day if it were a Valuation Date (because the Delivery Amount is lower than the Pledgor’s Minimum Transfer Amount or otherwise), the Secured Party will be required to Transfer that Interest Amount (or portion thereof) to the Pledgor, notwithstanding anything to the contrary in Paragraph 6(d)(ii).